Gelsleichter/Mount_Kenya_Digital_Soil_Map/Readme.md

 ## 🌟 Overview

-This repo contains the scripts to develop a digital soil map for the Mount Kenya region to predict the Soil Organic Carbon (SOC) levels using machine learning.
+This [repository](https://github.com/Gelsleichter/Mount_Kenya_Digital_Soil_Map/) contains the scripts to develop a digital soil map for the Mount Kenya region to predict the Soil Organic Carbon (SOC) levels using machine learning.
 The workflow includes:
 - **Data Preprocessing:** Cleaning and preparing soil data for analysis.
 - **Model Training:** Using cross-validation to train models on training and validation datasets.
 - **Evaluation:** Assessing model performance on test datasets.
 - **Uncertainty:** Assessing Uncertainty with quantile forest with ranger package.
 - **Visualization:** Generating density plots, scatterplots and maps with the SOC spatial distributions.

-The scripts in this repository are written in R and JavaScript for [Google Earth Engine (GEE)](https://earthengine.google.com/).
+The scripts in this [repository](https://github.com/Gelsleichter/Mount_Kenya_Digital_Soil_Map/) are written in R and JavaScript for [Google Earth Engine (GEE)](https://earthengine.google.com/).

 ---

 ## 🛠️ Scripts

-To run the scripts in this repository, you'll need to have R installed on your system.
+To run the scripts in this [repository](https://github.com/Gelsleichter/Mount_Kenya_Digital_Soil_Map/), you'll need to have R installed on your system.
 Follow these steps to set up the environment:

 1. **Install R:**
    - Download and install R from [CRAN](https://cran.r-project.org/).